CommonsBuild/tec-info/wg-digest/⛩-transparency-2.md

 _10-Apr-22 05:05 PM_:

 Here is the link to the Voting Results Q1/2022 spreadsheet.
 Whomever is compiling the documents may want to make a copy for the Audit Report.
-There is a high likelihood it will get deleted from my docs in due time. [https://docs.google.com/spreadsheets/d/1yPuReLbzUdb-xWhsKNr_aiK4YwpT6UtgiRw1ItmsxjU/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1yPuReLbzUdb-xWhsKNr_aiK4YwpT6UtgiRw1ItmsxjU/edit?usp=sharing) (edited)
+There is a high likelihood it will get deleted from my docs in due time. [https://docs.google.com/spreadsheets/d/1yPuReLbzUdb-xWhsKNr_aiK4YwpT6UtgiRw1ItmsxjU/

 Voting Results - Q1/2022